HDTV Technology – LED, LCD, Plasma, OLED

 There are two types of OLED display panels: WRGB and RGB.
 In WRGB panels white OLED’s are used with red, green and blue sub-pixels to produce the image.
 RGB panel’s use three independently colored OLED’s to produce the image.
 With RGB the colors may not be as vibrant, but they are much brighter and able to produce better color accuracy.

 OLED displays produce some of the finest picture quality available to date.
 And because of how this technology works, OLED TVs produce deeper blacks and higher contrast levels better than any plasma or LED-LCD type display.
 Their color reproduction is richer and more vibrant.
-OLED’s have wide viewing angles like plasma and have the brightness and energy efficiency of an LED-LCD.
-They are also thinner and lighter than any previous TV type.
-Current models produced by Samsung and LG feature screens that are slightly curved which adds to their already striking appearance.
+OLED’s have wide viewing angles like plasma and have the brightness and energy efficiency of an LED-LCD, although LED-LCD TVs are typically brighter than OLED TVs.
+OLED displays are also thinner and lighter than any previous TV type.
+Currently, LG and Sony are the only major manufacturers producing OLED TVs in the US market.

 OLED truly is a new revolution in TV display technology and promises to deliver the best TV image ever seen.